Articles of Interest

-A Load Profile represents the pattern of electricity usage by day and by year for the average customer in each one of the eight Profile Classes.
+DA Load Profile represents the pattern of electricity usage by day and by year for the average customer in each one of the eight Profile Classes.
+We create Profiles (daily, seasonal, yearly, per day type, etc.) for each of the eight Profile Classes by randomly selecting sites and installing half-hourly meters at these sites or getting half-hourly consumption data directly from Suppliers.

 The above is an example of a Load Profile for the average Profile Class 1 (domestic unrestricted) customer in a typical winter weekday.